etendosoftware/docs/docs/developer-guide/etendo-copilot/how-to-guides/how-to-export-tools-and-assistants.md

 ### Exporting Assistants as Datasets

+Assistants must be exported as a dataset, in case optional installation is required and with `Client/Organization` data access level.

 1. Initial setup of the assistant:
     - Configure the assistant and tools in the environment where the development takes place.
     - Make sure to include all the necessary fields to be exported.
 Make sure to configure correctly the **Knowledge Base**, **Skills/Tools** and **Team Members** tabs, as well as the records in the **Knowledge Base File** window.